 Arrival and departure taxes

-There is a $US10 arrival tax, which should be paid in cash.
+There's an arrival tax, which should be paid in cash.

 Ensure your passport is valid for at least six months from the date you intend to return to Australia.